8th Workshop on Verification and Monitoring at Runtime Execution

 - techniques for enhancing code coverage in offline RM

-Remark: Although attendance in person is strongly encouraged, on line presentations at the workshop will be supported in case of compelling circumstances.
+Remark: Attendance should be in person, on line presentations at the workshop will be supported only in case of compelling circumstances.

 Proceedings: see the specific page